IIpocTo/musicbox/README.md

 3. Configure player with API to make able communication with it through SDK wrapper (06/06-07)

 * Daniil
+1. Docker container for nginx (06/06)
-1. Add into document:
+2. Add into document:
-  - On Server: DI, monads, catz (06/05)
+  - On Server: DI, monads, catz (06/06)
-  - On Client: Nuxt, vuetify, vue, vuex, node-fetch, es6 (06/05)
+  - On Client: Nuxt, vuetify, vue, vuex, node-fetch, es6 (06/06)
-  - Communication: csrf token auth with access/refresh tokens (06/05-06)
+  - Communication: csrf token auth with access/refresh tokens (06/06)